-Gibbs graduated from Massey University with a Bachelor of Fine Arts (First Class Honours) in 2005, and completed her Master of Fine Arts (With Distinction) in 2012.
-She has exhibited in a number of group shows, artist film festivals and a solo show at Enjoy, Wellington.
-She is also a writer and fledgling art critic.
+Gibbs graduated from Massey University in Wellington with a Bachelor of Fine Arts (First Class Honours) in 2004, and a Master of Fine Arts (with Distinction) in 2012.

 2013 Lucky Seat Prize, Ramp Gallery, Hamilton

 Sometimes a kiss is… not just a kiss, City Gallery Wellington

 Sometimes a kiss is… not just a kiss, Enjoy Public Art Gallery